-How to focus in the dark with infinity focus | Photofocus
+How to focus in the dark with infinity focus

 If you’re using an Olympus camera, your camera might be set to reset the focus if you switch back and forth between auto and manual focus.
 To turn this function off, go to the gear menu, A4, Reset Lens, and set it to Off.
 This will ensure that, if you get some light and you are able to use autofocus, you can switch back to infinity without having to refocus everything.

-Other things to keep in mind
+Other things to keep in mind with infinity focus

 If you aren’t obtaining sharpness with infinity, move it a bit past, as infinity focus points can be altered in high temperatures.
-Some camera lenses, like those from Canon, feature an infinity compensation mark, giving you a short range of distance to choose from.
+Some camera lenses, like those from Canon, feature an infinity compensation mark.
+This gives you a short range of distance to choose from.

 When photographing a dark scene, it’s always best to use a tripod.
 This will help with your sharpness, and also make sure that your camera is stable while capturing the photograph.
-Especially with landscapes, you’ll need to leave your shutter open for an extended period of time during the dark, and oftentimes hand-holding a camera more than a few seconds can be tricky.
+Especially with landscapes, you’ll need to leave your shutter open for an extended period of time during the dark.
+Oftentimes, hand-holding a camera for more than a few seconds can be tricky.

 Infinity focus can also work great during the day if you’re using neutral density filters to create a long exposure.